-Disrupting the conventional leadership paradigm by the birth of the creative leader who cultivates an innovation culture, and make innovation a habit:
+Disrupting the conventional leadership paradigm by the birth of creative leaders who boldly and courageously cultivate an innovation culture, and make innovation a habit:

 “The traditional way we’ve thought about leadership—which I would describe as leading from the front, this idea that someone is at the top making all of the decisions—is not the most effective way of unlocking the creativity of an organization, whether it’s a traditional design organization, like an Ideo, or a company that’s trying to be more creative in the future,” he says.
 “The pace of change, the level of volatility, and the level of disruption across every industry requires that all organizations either constantly evolve, or they get out-competed by someone that’s fitter than they are.”

 Tim Brown, CEO of the design consultancy Ideo, believes that all organizations should be run creatively and that 21st-century leadership is like a ‘dance’.
 This suggests that leaders (and their people) need to cultivate the skills to move between the stances required to adapt and respond to the moment and to the circumstances to achieve the outcomes they want to have.

-If innovation is defined as CREATIVITY + IMPLEMENTATION and requires us to deal with both DISRUPTION and VARIATION simultaneously, then knowing how to master the ‘dance’ is critical to 21st century enterprise success.
+If innovation is defined as CREATIVITY + IMPLEMENTATION and requires us to deal with both DISRUPTION + VARIATION simultaneously, then knowing how to master the ‘dance’ is critical to 21st-century enterprise success.

-At ImagineNation™ we have learnt that mastering the dance requires interplay between strategy and systems and between people and technology.
+At ImagineNation™ we have learned that mastering the dance requires interplay between strategy and systems and between people and technology.

-This disrupts the status quo and creates the connectedness that achieves the desired agility and simplicity.
+This disrupts the status quo and creates the connectedness that achieves the desired agility and simplicity in an innovation culture.

-It requires a new breed of creative leaders, who boldly make the shift from regulated, compliance based process oriented work cultures to more human centred, innovation cultures and value adding project based work that unlocks people’s collective genius in ways that customers value and cherish.
+It requires a new breed of creative leaders, who boldly make the shift from regulated, compliance-based process-oriented work cultures.
+Toward more human-centered, innovation cultures and value-adding project-based work that unlocks people’s collective genius in ways that customers value and cherish.